 Waterproof and breathable at the same time: Every oilskin should reliably fulfill these two attributes.
 To ensure you can rely on your sailing jacket and pants for a long time, you should follow a few simple tips for cleaning, care, and storage.

-General Information on Caring for Functional Clothing
+General Care for Functional Clothing

 GOOD CARE = LONGER LIFESPAN OF FUNCTIONAL CLOTHING